-There are a variety of clearances that students will need prior to working in any particular district.
+There are a variety of clearances that students will need prior to working in any school.
 Listed below are clearances that a district may require.
-There are 600 school districts in NJ that require any one or combination of the following clearances.
+There are more than 600 school districts in New Jersey and most require a combination of the following clearances.

 - Follow the instructions on the certification office website for having your fingerprints taken for a sub cert.
 This does not mean you are obligated to continue the process of obtaining a sub cert.
 You may choose to do so later and can use these same fingerprints.

-- When the results are available, https://homeroom5.doe.state.nj.us/chrs18/?app-emp-history print a copy to provide to your professor and save a copy for future use.
+- When the results are available, print a copy of the approval certificate to provide to your professor and save a copy for future use.

-- If you have previously had your fingerprints taken with ” substitute teacher” as the job category and you now need to transfer them to a specific district, see this page : https://homeroom4.doe.state.nj.us/chr/ssn_lookup.jsp?uacc=1574347528075&pt=4 The district requiring you to transfer your prints will provide you with the necessary code.
+- Transferring prints to a specific district: If you have previously had your fingerprints taken with ” substitute teacher” as the job category and you now need to transfer them to a specific district, click here for a direct link to the transfer prints page.
+The district requiring you to transfer your prints will provide you with the necessary code.

 Tuberculin Screening (Mantoux Test)

 In accordance with New Jersey State Law, student teachers/clinical interns must have a negative Mantoux (TB) test within 6 months of their first student teaching/clinical experience.
 Once you have a negative tuberculosis test, you may not need another test while you are a TCNJ student.
 The screening is generally good for 3 years, although each district has different clearance requirements.
-A record of a current negative tuberculin screening (Mantoux or another appropriate substitute) must be on file in the College Health Services Office.
+Testing is available at Student Health Services for $10.

 Grade Point Average Requirement